 - the elements that delivered @scale and speed for distributes and complex teams

 Today, we are now 4 years into the program with over 400 projects, 1,000’s of designers, and IBM’ers trained on Design Thinking across Development, Offering Management, Sales, and Services.
-Design is touching most every IBMer and every project in the labs and in the field.
-And its inspiring other innovative practices, like the IBM Cloud Garage method.
+Design is touching almost every IBMer and every project in the labs and in the field.
+And it inspires other innovative practices, like the IBM Cloud Garage Method.